intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/README.md

 + [Llama2-7B](./6_1_GPU_Llama2-7B.md)

-## 6.0 Environment Setup

-Here are some best practices for setting up your environment.
-It is strongly recommended that you follow the corresponding steps below to configure your environment properly.

-### 6.0.1 System Recommendation
+## 6.0 System Recommendation

-For a smooth experience with the notebooks in Chatper 7, please ensure your hardware and OS meet the following requirements:
+For a smooth experience with the notebooks in Chapter 7, please ensure your hardware and OS meet the following requirements:

 > ⚠️Hardware
   - Intel Arc™ A-Series Graphics